Low interest personal loans

 Who should I borrow money from?

-Peer-to-peer certainly sounds like a strange concept at first.
-But on closer observation you’ll quickly realise that it has nothing to do with lending money from your mates.
-Peer-to-Peer, sometimes called online lending platforms or P2P is a form of alternative lending.
-It means that you can borrow money from another financial source other than a regular bank.
+Peer-to-Peer might sound like a strange concept at first, but on closer observation, you’ll quickly realise that it’s got nothing to do with lending money to a mate.
+Peer-to-Peer (A.K.A ‘online lending platforms’ or ‘P2P’), is a relatively new alternative form of lending which allows you to borrow money from a financial source other than a regular bank.

-Traditional banks were established what seems to be centuries ago, have the surety of the public as they have been trusted members of the community for a very long time.
-Members often dating back to your forefathers generation, there is little the Big Four have to do to win your trust and so become complacent and sometimes too comfortable in the skin that once formed them.
+Traditional banks (which were first established what seems to be centuries ago) have the surety of the public as they’ve been trusted members of the community for a very long time.
+With members often dating back to your forefathers’ generation, the Big Four need to do very little to win the public’s trust - and so many customers become complacent and don’t always look at what else is out there.